 Next take the Volcanic Legacy Scenic Byway north along Upper Klamath Lake, the largest freshwater lake by surface in Oregon.
 At Rocky Point Resort, grab a bite to eat while relaxing at the peaceful lakeshore.
 Continue to the Upper Klamath National Wildlife Refuge, known for native rainbow trout and the million birds who migrate here on the Pacific Flyway (attracting largest wintering concentration of bald eagles in the lower 48 states).
 Be sure to bring binoculars or a camera.

-Continue along the byway to Fort Klamath Museum, an 8-acre former military outpost, established in 1863, recognized by the National Register of Historic Places.
+Continue along the byway to Fort Klamath Museum (open late May to early September), an 8-acre former military outpost, established in 1863, recognized by the National Register of Historic Places.
 The graves of four Modoc tribespeople are marked here, including Chief Kintpuash (also known as Captain Jack), executed in the Modoc War of 1872-73.
 Though the fort was disbanded in 1890, visitors today can tour the museum located in a replica guardhouse, open June through September.

 From here, travel to Crater Lake National Park, often considered the centerpiece of Klamath County.
 Crater Lake, the deepest lake in the United States and arguably the clearest, first formed when Mt.
 Mazama erupted some 8,000 years ago.
 Klamath tribes believe the cataclysmic eruption was caused by Gmo’Kam’c, the Creator.
-Today visitors can learn about the lake’s tribal and geological history at two visitor centers; take note that only the Steel Visitor Center is open year-round.
+Today visitors can learn about the lake’s tribal and geological history at two visitor centers.
+Take note that only the Steele Visitor Center and a portion of Rim Drive are currently closed for renovation so check for the latest updates before visiting.
 The national park is also home to waterfalls and more than 90 miles of hiking trails, many of them easy to access like the packed-surface Plaikni Falls Trail.

 Day 2: Crater Lake to Chiloquin